Available Horses

 Not Rideable

 Kid is described by a former owner as a fun horse to drive who loves attention.
-He is blind in one eye but still drives.
 An Amish buggy horse, he came with a note that said he is not sound for long trips and balks if not handled properly.
 For that reason, he is best suited for an experienced handler.
 We were told that starting him off uphill sometimes triggered the balking but that he was fine for hooking; doesn't take a hold; and is generally traffic safe, although he might look at a scary vehicle or puddle.
 It is not known whether Kid was taught to ride.
 We do know that he spent a short time at a professional training barn as a 2-year-old but was sold before his education progressed beyond longlining because his owners were looking for a different type of horse.
 He had no vision or soundness issues then.

 JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me JRH Are You Kiddin' Me